December 21, 2024

 The dispute between Exelon and Constellation Energy continued to play out in FERC, as the latter and others protested a series of filings from the former’s utilities seeking to implement new rules for co-locating data centers at power plants in their territories

-The dispute between Exelon and Constellation Energy continued to play out in FERC on Oct.
-2, as the latter and others protested a series of filings from the former’s utilities seeking to implement new rules for co-locating data centers at power plants in their territories (ER24-2894).
+The dispute between Exelon and Constellation Energy continues to play out in FERC, as the latter and others have protested a series of filings from the former’s utilities seeking to implement new rules for co-locating data centers at power plants in their territories (ER24-2894).

 “Pepco supports the opportunity for end-use load customers to co-locate where it can be done without threatening reliability.
 Because the new loads are end-use customers, state law, rather than the [Federal Power Act], determines the retail rate treatment of these arrangements,” the Exelon subsidiary said in its proposal, submitted in August along with those of its five sister utilities.

-Exelon’s utilities argued in their filings that it was important that co-located customers bear their fair share of the costs of transmission service they use and of the interconnection facilities.
+Exelon’s utilities argue in their filings it’s important that co-located customers bear their fair share of the costs of transmission service they use and of the interconnection facilities.
 Even data centers on the generator side of the meter impose similar needs on PJM when it comes to ancillary services and RTO monitoring and administration, they said.

 The changes would require any co-located data centers to pay their share of the cost of transmission services, ancillary services and other PJM charges.
-Exelon also initially said it would be required to meter the “gross load” of the end-use customer, but it removed that language after an early protest from Natural Resources Defense Council saying that could impact backup generation many customers use.
+Exelon also initially said it would be required to meter the “gross load” of the end-use customer, but it removed that language after a protest from the Natural Resources Defense Council saying that could impact backup generation many customers use.

-Constellation argued in its protest that any data centers that might connect to its nuclear plants in PJM — and in Exelon utility territories — will not take any service from the grid.
-They will be separated from the grid by redundant protective relays and other equipment that prevent them from ever taking energy off the grid or relying on other grid services.
+Constellation argues in its protest that any data centers that might connect to its nuclear plants in PJM — and in Exelon utility territories — would not take any service from the grid.
+They would be separated from the grid by redundant protective relays and other equipment that prevent them from ever taking energy off the grid or relying on other grid services.

 “Exelon’s request should be rejected for what it is: another attempt by a monopoly utility to preserve and increase its market share at the expense of competition and economic development, including the critical and urgent national security need for artificial intelligence and data centers,” Constellation said.